emtee40/SurvivalManual-wiki/Tools.md

 **ARROW POINTS**

 To make an arrow point, use the same procedures for making a stone knife blade.
 Chert, flint, and shell-type stones are best for arrow points.
-You can fashion bone like stoneby flaking.
+You can fashion bone like stone - by flaking.
 You can make an efficient arrow point using broken glass.

 ### OTHER EXPEDIENT WEAPONS